tiger2380/Swidly-MVC-Framework/README.md

-# Welcome to 'Not Another' PHP MVC Framework
+# Welcome to Swidly PHP MVC Framework

 This is a small, simple yet powerful PHP MVC Framework built with vanilla PHP using no frameworks.
 My goal is to make a self-contain MVC that doesn't depend on any 3rd parties.
 No installation/composer require.
 I'm trying my best to lower the learning curve when it comes to MVC.